steunix/passweaver-api/docs/index.md

 PassWeaver API applies classic envelope encryption on items:
   - a DEK (data encryption key) is randomly generated for every new item
-  - the DEK is used to encrypt item data
+  - the DEK is used to encrypt item data (AES-256-GCM algorithm)
   - the DEK itself is encrypted using a KEK (Key encryption key) obtained by a (configurable) KMS
   - the same KEK (thus the same KMS) will be needed for decrypting the item

-So the KMS is responsible to handle a KEK: any number of KMS can be created, but only one can be "active" at a given time: it will be used for encrypting new items; non active KMS will be used for decrypting old items.
-Future plan is to handle per-folder KMS.
+So the KMS is responsible to handle a KEK: any number of KMS can be created, but only one can be "active" at a given time: it will be used for any new encryption (both new items, updates on existing items, new onetime secrets); non active KMS will be used only for decrypting old items.

-Whatever KMS you choose, both data and DEK are encrypted using AES-256-GCM.

 **Whatever KMS you decide to use, PassWeaver-API uses symmetric encryption, so please keep in mind that losing your KEK will irremediably make all your database unreadable.** So be sure to have all the tools to recover it, or preserve it very safely.

 Also, consider that you should never change the configuration of a KMS, because that may render unreadable all the items that were encrypted with it.
+It's always better to create a new one with fresh config.

 Each KMS as its own configuration in JSON format; below a list of supported KMS.